germsvel/phoenix_test/README.md

 config :phoenix_test, :endpoint, MyApp.Endpoint
 ```

-## Setup
+### Adding a `FeatureCase`

-All helpers can be included via `import PhoenixTest`.
+`PhoenixTest` helpers can be included via `import PhoenixTest`.

-But since each test needs a `conn` struct, you'll likely want to set up a few
+But since each test needs a `conn` struct to get started, you'll likely want to
-things before that.
+set up a few things before that.

 To make that easier, it's helpful to create a `FeatureCase` module that can be
-used from your tests:
+used from your tests (replace `MyApp` with your app's name):

 ```elixir
 defmodule MyAppWeb.FeatureCase do